 Rebecca Creedy: I’m sure most of you have heard the phrase “Clean Eating” and have your own general idea of what it means.
 For me as an athlete, I am always looking for ways to keep ahead of the pack and to speed up my recovery between sessions.
 As I’m getting older, this process was getting more and more difficult.

 After reviewing an array of products, I came across 180 Nutrition.
 After trialling and loving the product I decided to delve into their website a bit more.
 I tried out those protein balls they have in their recipe section and I read the blog posts that are regularly updated on their website.
-I then approached the boys about being a 180 ambassador and this was when I started to think a little bit more about my general diet.
+I then approached them about being an ambassador and this was when I started to think a little bit more about my general diet.

 Where to Start